 - What do I want people to say after I’ve gone?

+I wrote my answers down in Devonthink and I keep it there so I can continually remind myself what matters to me.
 Another useful practice is to keep a daily journal.
-Just write down each day three things you're grateful for and what you enjoyed or did well.
+Just write down each day three things you’re grateful for and what you enjoyed or did well.

 4. Get Some New Tools

 It can feel like drudgery to think about how to be more organized.
 Selecting some new tools can play a big part in overcoming a reluctance to settle on a routine.
 So, whether it’s a beautiful Moleskine notebook and fountain pen, or the latest software, just make sure you’re comfortable with your choice.

 Picking good tools made it easier for me to stick to my plan and manage day to day.

 The basic choice is between using digital or non-digital tools.
 I don’t think there is a right way – what matters is you chose tools you like so that they become a pleasure for you to use.
 That way, you’re more likely to keep using them.

 5. Enjoy The Benefits of Not Being Stressed Out

 So that’s how I stopped feeling chronically stressed out.